wely/DevCamp/HOL/java/01-developer-environment/README.md

 1. `javaapp....:` App service for running the Java appliation when deployed to the cloud.
 If you are not using Java in the labs, you can safely delete this.

 1. `nodejsapp....:` App service for running the Node.js appliation when deployed to the cloud.
-If you are not using Node in the labs, you can safely delete this.
+If you are not using Node.js in the labs, you can safely delete this.
 ## Summary

 In this hands-on lab, you learned how to: